Father’s Day 2022: Top Things To Do In San Francisco

 OpenTable

-However, due to high demand, this may have already changed by the time you decide to book.
-A good place to start looking is OpenTable, where you can see what restaurants are available.
-At the same time you can see what times are open and you can book right online.
+However, due to high demand, this may have already changed when you decide to book.
+OpenTable is na excellent place to start looking, where you can see what restaurants are available.
+At the same time, you can see what times are open and book right online.
 Moreover, you can check directly with your restaurant of choice.
-Of course, if you your favorite spot isn’t available for a sit-down meal, you may be able to order out.
+Of course, if your favorite spot isn’t available for a sit-down meal, you can order out.

 Wine Tasting

 San Francisco often has a reputation for catering to a “wine and cheese” crowd.
-Although that’s description is sometimes used negatively, it’s not always a bad thing.
-In fact, it’s a great thing, especially if dad wants to go winetasting.
+Although that description is sometimes used negatively, it’s not always bad.
+It’s a great thing, especially if Dad wants to go winetasting.
 For the most part, the best wine tasting is at a winery in Napa or Sonoma counties.
-However, why waste gas to drive over the Golden Gate Bridge when you and dad can taste wine in San Francisco?
-In fact, you can taste some of the Napa Valley’s finest wines right in Union Square!
+However, why waste gas driving over the Golden Gate Bridge when you and your dad can taste wine in San Francisco?
+You can taste some of Napa Valley’s finest wines in Union Square!
 To clarify, you can taste wines from Chateau Montelena at its tasting room inside the Westin St. Francis.
-Another spot you may like, especially if you’re visiting from out of town is in the Fisherman’s Wharf neighborhood.
+Another spot you may like, especially if you’re visiting from out of town, is the Fisherman’s Wharf neighborhood.
 That’s where you will find the Winery Collective, inside the Argonaut Hotel.

 Related: Hotel E: Santa Rosa Boutique